 First, the salt pulls moisture out of the meat!
 Yes, out.

 There are four main benefits of dry brining meat versus the more typical practice of wet brining.
-They include:
+These include:

-– Much shorter cooking time with reductions by as much as 1/3
+- Much shorter cooking time with reductions by as much as one-third.

 - Succulent meat texture, no rubbery or watery portions which can sometimes occur with wet brining.

 Complete Dry Brining Guide

 Here’s how long you’ll need to dry brine various cuts of meat prior to cooking.

 Smaller cuts: 1/2-2 1/2 pounds (steaks, roasts, breasts) – 12-24 hours

 Medium cuts – three to eight pounds (whole chickens, large roasts) – 24-36 hours